 Expressing Possibility

-Modal verbs like “might” are essential in English for expressing possibility, uncertainty, and speculation across different time frames.
-This guide explores how to use “might” effectively in present, future, and past contexts.
+Modal verbs like “might” are essential for expressing possibility, uncertainty, and speculation.
+In this guide, we’ll explore how to use “might” effectively in present and future contexts, to show uncertainty, and even speculate about past events.
+Let’s dive in! 🔍

-💡 “Might” suggests that something could happen or is possible but not certain.
-It works well for current and upcoming situations.
+💡 The modal verb “might” suggests that something could happen or is possible (but not certain).
+It’s commonly used for current or future situations.

 - Dialogue 1: